-It is the responsibility of each operation, development and exploration project to implement Yamana's Integrated HSEC Management Framework, starting with risk assessment through to implementation and monitoring.
-Empowering operational and project management with responsibility for integrating HSEC and aligning HSEC performance with compensation improves strategic planning and implementation, ensuring that HSEC is fully integrated into the business and that the outcome is owned by the entire site rather than being seen as the responsibility of a particular operational department.
+It is the responsibility of each operation, development and exploration project to implement Yamana's HSSD Management Framework, starting with risk assessment through to implementation and monitoring.
+Empowering operational and project management with responsibility for integrating HSSD and aligning HSSD performance with compensation improves strategic planning and implementation, ensuring that HSSD is fully integrated into the business and that the outcome is owned by the entire site rather than being seen as the responsibility of a particular operational department.

-Operating sites measure their progress against the Integrated HSEC Management Framework on an annual basis.
-The outcome of this is combined with annual risk assessments and the results from a range of other key performance indicators to determine each sites' annual action plans, known as the HSEC Performance Index.
-The results of the HSEC Performance Index, are incentivized at both the site and executive levels.
+Operating sites measure their progress against the HSSD Management Framework on an annual basis, which will expand to include the forthcoming HSSD Standards.
+The outcome of this is combined with annual risk assessments and the results from a range of other key performance indicators to determine each sites' annual action plans, known as the HSSD Performance Index.
+The results of the HSSD Performance Index, are incentivized at both the site and executive levels.